If you’re thinking about pursuing a job in the medical field, you may be considering becoming a medical assistant or dental assistant.

 While there are many similarities between the two, it is important to understand the difference between medical and dental assisting.
 Differences include:

-• Certification requirements.
+- Certification requirements.
 Medical assistants can get a few different types of medical assistant certifications offered by four main certification organizations.
 Dental assistants become a Certified Dental Assistant by completing a program administered by the Dental Assistant National Board.

-• Work location.
+- Work location.
 Medical assistants can work in clinics, hospitals, and assisted living centers.
 Dental assistants work in dentist offices and occasionally in an endodontic office.
 There is more variety available in medical assisting jobs.

-• Available jobs.
-In 2020, there were about 330,000 dental assisting jobs in the US.
+- Available jobs.
+In 2023, there are about 371,000 dental assisting jobs in the US.
 There were over twice as many medical assisting jobs—about 720,000.

 Medical Assistant & Dental Assistants Salary & Job Growth Comparison

 The Bureau of Labor Statistics shows that the salary of a dental assistant is slightly higher than a medical assistant.
-However, job outlook and growth are better for medical assisting
+However, job outlook and growth are better for medical assisting.

 So, do medical assistants or dental assistants make more money?

-Job opportunities for medical assistants are expected to grow by 16% from 2021 to 2031.
-Outlook for dental assistants is 8%.
+Job opportunities for medical assistants are expected to grow by 14% from 2022 to 2032.
+Outlook for dental assistants is 7%.
 Both jobs surpass the national job outlook average of 5%.

 Both careers are great starting points for people who want to advance their career.
 Medical assistants often grow to become nurses or physicians.
 Dental assistants may transition into a dental hygienist or dentist role.